Designing operations of the workplace smartly by

 - planning who does what at the workplace and how

-- reducing overlapping work, meaning the same work done by several employees (unless appropriate)
+reducing overlapping work, meaning same work done by several employees

 - improving flow of information within the workplace

-- ensuring that personal, team, and organisational level goals are clearly set and communicated
+- ensuring that personal, team, and organizational level goals are clearly set and communicated

-- considering which matters each employee should focus on so as to reach their best possible performance
+- advancing leadership considering which matters each employee should focus on so that they canreach their best possible performance

-Compiling rules on how to use various areas in an activity-based working environment* together with employees.
+Compiling the rules on how to use the various areas of an activity-based working environment* together with the employees.
 Monitoring the feasibility of the rules and how well they are followed, and adjusting them when needed.
-Informing all employees about the rules via multiple channels, such as face-to-face, via email, and by setting the rules visible in an easily noticeable place in each working area.
-Different types of working areas can also be indicated with colours and/or signs so that everyone knows how to use and behave in a particular area.
+Informing all employees about the rules via multiple channels, such as face-to-face, via email, and by setting the rules visible in an easily noticeable place in the working envi-ronment.
+Different types of working areas can be indicated with colours and/or with signs so that everyone knows how to use and behave in a particular area.